socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

-Configuring Socialize in Your App
+Step 5: Configuring Socialize in Your App
 ------------------------------------------------------------------------------------

 To configure your app you'll need to register for notifications and handle the notification response.